 - Beat together the butter and sugar until light and creamy, then add the yolks, vanilla, juice and zest until it’s all incorporated.

 - Gradually add in the dry ingredients, mixing until just combined.

-- Separately whisk the egg whites, then mix a third into the cake batter before very gently folding in the rest.
+- Separately whisk the egg whites to soft peaks, then mix a third into the cake batter before very gently folding in the rest.
 Don’t overmix at this point as you’ll beat the air out of your egg whites which could result in a very dense cake.

-- Transfer the batter to your round springform tin, then bake.
+- Transfer the batter to an 8 inch round springform tin or even a sandwich tin, then bake.

-- Finally, drizzle with a very simple lemon glaze
+- Finally, drizzle with a very simple 2 ingredient lemon icing.

 For the cake:

 - 3/4 cup (150g / 5.3oz) white granulated sugar